How common is identity theft in Alabama? (2026 Update)

 Healthcare Workers and Patients: Alabama's rural hospital system faces financial strain and data security gaps.
 Healthcare workers' personal information gets exposed in breaches at underfunded facilities.
 Rural patients accessing care at multiple facilities during hospital closures face medical identity theft risk when criminals intercept medical records during transfers.

-Port of Mobile Workers and Businesses: Employees and businesses connected to Alabama's seaport face unique fraud patterns.
+Port of Mobile Workers and Businesses: Employees and businesses connected to Alabama's seaport5 face unique fraud patterns.
 Shipping companies encounter fake cargo documentation, fraudulent customs broker schemes, and business email compromise.
 Longshoremen and port workers face employment fraud during contract negotiations.

 Alabama-Specific Legal Protections: Alabama Code Section 13A-8-190 through 13A-8-201 provides identity theft protections.
 Victims can place security freezes on credit reports for free.
 Contact the Alabama Attorney General's Consumer Protection Division at (800) 392-5658 or visit alabamaag.gov for assistance and to file complaints.

-Manufacturing Worker Employment Scam Prevention ($31.2M Losses): Workers seeking factory positions should verify employers through Alabama Department of Labor before sharing personal information or paying fees.
+Manufacturing Worker Employment Scam Prevention: Workers seeking factory positions should verify employers through Alabama Department of Labor before sharing personal information or paying fees.
 Legitimate automotive plants and aerospace manufacturers never charge application fees or require workers to purchase safety equipment before hiring.
 Verify union membership opportunities through official union halls—never pay membership fees to individuals.
 Report suspicious job postings to Alabama Department of Labor at (866) 817-6798.

 Rural Resident Protections: Residents without reliable internet can monitor credit by phone (877-322-8228) or requesting reports by mail.
 Place fraud alerts on credit reports lasting 90 days, which require creditors to verify identity.
 Use paper bank statements rather than email—physical mail fraud is more visible than electronic account takeover.
 Contact local libraries for assistance accessing online fraud prevention resources.
 Share fraud information through churches, community centers, and senior centers.